 (b) providing a tourist attraction targeting Asian [...]

-[ 3 April, 2008; 6:30 pm to 7:30 pm. ] The next public meeting of ACT Light Rail will be held Thursday 3rd April 2008 (18:30-19:30).This meeting will be held at the Belconnen Community Centre, Swanson Court, Belconnen (view map).
+[ 3 April 2008 at 6:30 pm; ] The next public meeting of ACT Light Rail will be held Thursday 3rd April 2008 (18:30-19:30).This meeting will be held at the Belconnen Community Centre, Swanson Court, Belconnen (view map).
 For more information about the campaign for Light Rail in the ACT please see our comprehensive website at www.ACTLightRail.info

 Yesterday, John Hargreaves, ACT Minister for Territorial and Municipal Services (an individual who is no stranger himself to road safety issues and the possible consequences of drink driving), proudly announced that a series of 30 new road safety signs are being installed around Canberra.

 Whilst I agree with raising general awareness on road safety, two of the new [...]

 It looks like the ACT Government are going to have yet another crack at proposals for redeveloping the Yarralumla Brickworks for a mixture of residential and tourist uses.
 (At time of writing no articles online with the ABC or Canberra Times to cross-reference).

 The brickworks have had a long and distinguished past as an integral part [...]

 On Wednesday December 12, 2007 – Mr. Andrew Barr MLA (Minister for Education and Training, Industrial Relations, Planning, Tourism, Sport and Recreation) was our guest speaker and presented to the Gungahlin Community Council December meeting.

 The presentation ran for approximately 70 minutes (including questions from the floor).
 We have broken down the entire video in to [...]